chemfiles/chemfiles/doc/src/classes/helpers.rst

 .. cpp:class:: template <class T> chemfiles::span

-    A ``span<T>`` is a view inside a ``std::vector<T>`` providing all the operations of a vector expect for memory allocation.
+    A ``span<T>`` is a view inside a ``std::vector<T>`` providing all the operations of a vector except for memory allocation.
 The idea and implementation comes from the `GSL`_ library.

     .. code-block:: cpp